openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

     "params": {
         "schedule": "baseline", // The type of scheduling to use for adjusting the target pruning level.
 Either `exponential`, `exponential_with_bias`,  or `baseline`, by default it is `baseline`"
         "pruning_target": 0.4, // Target value of the pruning level for the convolutions that can be pruned.
 These convolutions are determined by the model architecture.
 0.5 by default.
+        "pruning_flops_target": 0.4, // Target value of the pruning level by FLOPs in the whole model.
+Only one parameter from `pruning_target` and `pruning_flops_target` can be set.
+If none of them is specified, `pruning_target` = 0.5 is used as the default value.
         "num_init_steps": 3, // Number of epochs for model pretraining before starting filter pruning.
 0 by default.
         "pruning_steps": 10, // Number of epochs during which the pruning rate is increased from `pruning_init` to `pruning_target` value.
         "filter_importance": "L2", // The type of filter importance metric.
 Can be one of `L1`, `L2`, `geometric_median`. `L2` by default.
+        "interlayer_ranking_type": "unweighted_ranking", // The type of filter ranking across the layers.
+Can be one of `unweighted_ranking`, `learned_ranking`. `unweighted_ranking` by default.
         "all_weights": false, // Whether to prune layers independently (choose filters with the smallest importance in each layer separately) or not. `False` by default.
         "prune_first_conv": false, // Whether to prune first Convolutional layers or not.
-First means that it is a convolutional layer such that there is a path from model input to this layer such that there are no other convolution operations on it. `False` by default.
+First means that it is a convolutional layer such that there is a path from model input to this layer such that there are no other convolution operations on it. `False` by default (`True` by default in case of 'learned_ranking' interlayer_ranking_type).
         "prune_last_conv": false, // Whether to prune last Convolutional layers or not.
-Last means that it is a Convolutional layer such that there is a path from this layer to the model output such that there are no other convolution operations on it. `False` by default.
+Last means that it is a Convolutional layer such that there is a path from this layer to the model output such that there are no other convolution operations on it. `False` by default (`True` by default in case of 'learned_ranking' interlayer_ranking_type).
-        "prune_downsample_convs": false, // Whether to prune downsample Convolutional layers (with stride > 1) or not. `False` by default.
+        "prune_downsample_convs": false, // Whether to prune downsample Convolutional layers (with stride > 1) or not. `False` by default (`True` by default in case of 'learned_ranking' interlayer_ranking_type).
         "prune_batch_norms": true, // Whether to nullifies parameters of Batch Norm layer corresponds to zeroed filters of convolution corresponding to this Batch Norm. `True` by default.
         "zero_grad": true // Whether to setting gradients corresponding to zeroed filters to zero during training, `True` by default.
+        "save_ranking_coeffs_path": "path/coeffs.json", // Path to save .json file with interlayer ranking coefficients.
+        "load_ranking_coeffs_path": "PATH/learned_coeffs.json", // Path to loading interlayer ranking coefficients .json file, pretrained earlier.
+        "legr_params": { // Set of parameters, that can be set for 'learned_ranking' interlayer_ranking_type case
+            "generations": 200, //  Number of generations for evolution algorithm optimizing.
+400 by default "train_steps": 150, // Number of training steps to estimate pruned model accuracy.
+200 by default "max_pruning": 0.6, // Pruning level for the model to train LeGR algorithm on it.
+If learned ranking will be used for multiple pruning rates, the highest should be used as `max_pruning`.
+If model will be pruned with one pruning rate, target pruning rate should be used.
+            "random_seed": 42, // Random seed for ranking coefficients generation during optimization },
     },

     // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'denylist'.
 Optional.